 As a web accessibility tester, you can make a positive change by helping businesses to make their websites more accessible.
 This type of work includes making sure that sites work with text-to-speech software, adding captions to images, using high-contrast colours and adding headings so that text is easy to read.
 You can learn more about accessibility via the Web Accessibility Initiative.

-Online selling is admittedly a very obvious home business idea.
+Online selling is admittedly a very obvious home business idea in the UK.
 What you might not realise is that it doesn’t necessarily require trips to the post office or going out to source products.
 Couriers can collect your parcels, and drop shipping means that you don’t need to store and pack your products at all.

 Another idea is consignment; people send you items that they want to sell online and share a cut of the profits with you.
 This is best suited to high value, specialist goods like luxury fashion or musical equipment.